 What's the safest sleeping position in pregnancy?

-Midwife Anne Richley says, “The absolute best position to sleep when you’re pregnant is on your left side with a pillow under your bump and another pillow between your knees.
+"The absolute best position to sleep when you're pregnant is on your left side with a pillow under your bump and another pillow between your knees," explains midwife Anne Richley.
+Evidence for this includes a small study conducted by researchers at the University of Auckland, New Zealand in 2011.

-The NHS says sleeping on your back after around 16 weeks can be uncomfortable and make you feel faint.
-Towards the end of pregnancy, as your bump becomes heavy, it might be more comfortable to prop yourself up with pillows so that you are almost in a sitting position.
-This can also help with pregnancy heartburn too.
+Midwife Anne Richley agrees with NHS advice that says sleeping on your back after around 16 weeks can be uncomfortable and make you feel faint.
+Towards the end of pregnancy, as your bump becomes heavy, Anne suggests it might be more comfortable to prop yourself up with pillows so that you are almost in a sitting position.
+This can also help with pregnancy heartburn.

 Above all, it’s important not to let disturbed sleep worry you.
 It won’t harm your baby.

-There is ongoing research into safe sleep positions during pregnancy following a small 2011 study which linked lying on your back or right side with an increased risk of stillbirth.
+There is ongoing research into safe sleep positions during pregnancy following the same small 2011 Auckland study which linked lying on your back or right side with an increased risk of stillbirth.

 The NHS says the study showed more research was needed and did not conclusively prove that sleeping position affects the risk of stillbirth.
 The risk of stillbirth is very low, regardless of sleep position.